Terms and Conditions

 5.1.2 respond promptly from time to time to the reasonable requests of the Developer for any additional information or assistance to ensure the successful completion of the Project.

-5.1.3 not request the Developer to produce works or provide services which may be of an illegal or libellous nature or an infringement of the rights of any third party.
+5.1.3 not request the Developer to produce works or provide services it knows to be of an illegal or libellous nature or an infringement of the rights of any third party.

-5.1.4 accept responsibility for the acts or omissions of any third party engaged by the Customer to assist on any matter and who communicates with the Developer on behalf of the Customer (whether or not the Customer believes this communication to be authorised by the Customer) and which it accepts is a dispute with the third party not giving rise to any liability of the Developer.
+5.1.4 accept responsibility for the acts or omissions of any third party engaged by the Customer to assist relating to this agreement and who communicates with the Developer on behalf of the Customer insofar as this communication is authorised by the Customer, and which it accepts is a dispute with the third party not giving rise to any liability of the Developer.

-5.2 The Customer confirms it has full power and authority to enter into this Agreement and Acceptance of the Proposal shall evidence this.
+5.2 The Customer confirms it has full power and authority to enter into this Agreement and Acceptance of the Proposal by way of signature shall evidence this.

 - 6 Intellectual property and licences